Back

 Same principle as when scratch is equipped, except eliminates (and maybe shred) would be the only attacks dodged.
 The benefit is that anticipate can generate breath faster than scratch can, and helps reduce damage by half when hit.
 Just check your health and make sure you can outlast enemies until you can eliminate them by anticipating right before enemies go, and rallying otherwise.

-Note: A Mire Flyer with anticipate overall does decently in all venues, with a better performance in high melee venues such as Ghostlight Ruins and Crystal Pools.
+Note: A Mire Flyer with anticipate overall does decently in all venues up to the Mire, with a better performance in high melee venues such as Ghostlight Ruins and Crystal Pools.

 Reserve post